elastic/apm-agent-python/.ci/docker/README.md

   ./util.sh --action build
 ```

 You can set your own docker registry with the flag `--registry x.y.z/org`.
-The default is `elasticobservability.
+The default is `elasticobservability`.

 ### Push